railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 ``Assembly`` .

-When a salesperson creates an order for an ARM100 product, Open ERP automatically changes the ARM100 from components into a package for sending to a customer.
-Then it will ask the storesperson to
+When a salesperson creates an order for an ARM100 product, Open ERP automatically changes the ARM100 from a set of components into an identifiable package for sending to a customer.
-deliver: 2 PANLAT, 1 PANA100, 4 PROFIL, 3 ETA100.
-This assembly fully describes an ARM100 not the
+Then it asks the storesperson to pack 2 PANLAT, 1 PANA100, 4 PROFIL, 3 ETA100.
-delivered products.

-.. todo:: there must be a better way to say that!
+This is described as an ARM100 not just the individual delivered products.

 Example: Large distributor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^